ExurionTechnologies/ExurionTechnologies/README.md

 - **Time-based**, for ongoing maintenance and long-term support engagements

 ### 🗺️ Public Product Roadmap
-See the **Vision & Roadmap** section above for the current 5-phase growth plan (Foundation → Team Growth → AI Integration → Scale → Market Leadership).
+See the **Vision & Roadmap** section above for the current 5-phase growth plan (Foundation → First Hires → AI Integration → Scale → Market Leadership).

 ### ❓ Frequently Asked Questions
 **Is Exurion a registered legal entity?**
-Yes — formal legal registration is complete.
+Currently operating as a trade name; formal legal registration is in progress.

 **How big is the team?**
-Currently 35 team members, led by the Founder & CEO.
+Currently 10 team members, led by the Founder & CEO.

 **Do you take on small projects or only large ones?**
 Both — engagements are scoped individually rather than gated by a minimum size.